Superexponential growth of epidemics in networks with cliques: Results

 In this section, we will numerically compare our theoretical predictions with the results of numerical simulations under the same initial conditions and parameter settings.
 In particular, we will focus here on networks with cliques where the degree distributions $P(k_C)$ and $P(k_I)$ follow a truncated Poisson function, where $c$ is a normalization constant.
 Specifically, we will use $P(k_C)\sim Pois(7,2,20)$ and $P(k_I)\sim Pois(3,1,20)$ (hereafter referred to as "ER$_7$-ER$_3$" networks for brevity).
 On the other hand, as initial conditions, we assume that a fraction $\epsilon=10^{-6}$ of the population without access to testing is infected, while the rest of the population is susceptible.

 In Fig.~\ref{fig.steady}, we display $I_{tot}$ at the final stage as a function of $f$.
-Here, $I_{tot}$ represents the fraction of the population that has ever been infected and mathematically is computed by summing the number of new infections at each time step: $I_{tot}=\sum_{t=0}^{\infty} I_{new}(t)$.
+Here, $I_{tot}$ represents the fraction of the population that have ever been infected and mathematically is computed by summing the number of new infections at each time step: $I_{tot}=\sum_{t=0}^{\infty} I_{new}(t)$.
 From this figure, we can see that the agreement between theory and simulations is excellent.
+In Appendix~\ref{app.bet1}, we further demonstrate how the stochastic simulations converge to the theoretical solution as the network size increases.
 As intuitively expected, both theory and simulations show that as more people have access to testing (higher $f$), the overall fraction of the infected population ($I_{tot}$) decreases, or in other words, it becomes easier to contain the spread of the disease.

 In addition, from the figure we observe that $I_{tot}$ is rapidly suppressed around $f_c\approx 0.369$.
 This sharp behavior is consistent with earlier observations made in our previous study of the SIRQ model~\cite{valdez2023epidemic}, where we noticed from stochastic simulations an abrupt transition around $f=f_c$.
 However, it is important to note that in the SIRQ model, we did not investigate the behavior of epidemics near this threshold due to the high computational cost of stochastic simulations.